noaione/yuusha-shoukan-ln/sources/v11/chapter4.md

 loneliness.
 She really wanted her mother to come and see her.
 She wanted her love...
 However, she never even came to see her.
 In order to cover up her loneliness, Chris began to hate her mother.
-She hated her mother, “so it’s no wonder they don’t see each other”… is what she convinced herself to think of.
+She hated her mother, “so it’s no wonder they don’t see each other”... is what she convinced herself to think of.
 Yes, to put it in another way, Chris didn’t know how to act spoiled around her mother.
 She was too clumsy when dealing with her own mother.